-TABLE 2Impact of Undernutrition Interventions on MillenniumDevelopment Goals MDG 1: "eradicate extreme poverty and hunger" Reducing "prevalence of underweight children under five years of age" is an agreed target for MDG 1.
+Development Goals MDG 1: "eradicate extreme poverty and hunger" Reducing "prevalence of underweight children under five years of age" is an agreed target for MDG 1.
 Reducing undernutrition increases economic growth.
 MDG 2: "achieve universal primary education" Reducing undernutrition increases cognitive development and contributes to learning and school completion rates.
 MDG 3: "promote gender equality" Promoting better nutrition practices contributes to empowering women and to reducing discrimination against girls in family feeding practices.
 MDG 4: "reduce child mortality" Enormous impact, explained in text, of lower undernutrition on child mortality.
 MDG 5: "improve maternal health" Improved maternal nutrition and reduced maternal mortality through programmes of behaviour change and iron and folic acid supplementation.
 MDG 6: "combat HIV/ AIDS, malaria and other diseases" Reduces maternal and child mortality caused by the interaction of undernutrition with HIV/AIDS and other infectious diseases.
-MDG 7: "ensure environment sustainability" Better nutritional practices mean more effective use of available food and so better adaptation to environmental stress (Target 7A), increased health impact from improved access to water and sanitation (Target 7C), and improvement in lives of slum dwellers (Target 7D).
+MDG 7: "ensure environment Better nutritional practices mean more effective use of available food and so better adaptation to environmental stress (Target 7A), increased health impact from improved access to water and sanitation (Target 7C), applies particularly for the least developed countries (Target 8B), where of, and argument for, the global partnership for development.
+This and improvement in lives of slum dwellers (Target 7D).

-ten development investments overall.
+Addressing hunger and malnutrition around the world is a key element ten development investments overall.
 Nutrition interventions, from micronutrients to community based nutrition, ranked 1, 3, 5, 6, and 9-far higher than for any other sector.